 Instructions

-- Peel the potatoes when they are cool.
+- Let the potatoes cool slightly until they’re easy to handle.
 Cut the baked potatoes into chunks.

-- Add the gluten free flour blend, salt, and egg yolks to the riced potatoes.
+- Add the 2/3 cup gluten free flour blend, 1/2 teaspoon sea salt, and 2 egg yolks to the riced potatoes.

 - Place a handful of dough onto a clean surface like a silicone mat or your kitchen counter.
 Form a ball with the gnocchi dough.

-- Divide the dough into sections and roll each section into long ropes.
+- Divide the dough into sections and roll each section into a long rope, about ½ inch thick.

-- Use a knife to cut gnocchi out of the dough into small sections.
-The length of each section is a personal preference, you can make them as long or short as you like.
-I made my pieces inch-sized.
+- Use a knife to cut the rope into small pieces, about 1 inch long (or your preferred size).
 Repeat until you have used all of the dough.

-- To use a gnocchi board, place a piece of dough on the top of the board and gently press and roll it down the board.
+- To use a gnocchi board, place a piece of dough on the top of the board and gently press and roll it down the board to create the ridges.

-- To use a fork, tip the fork upside down on the silicone mat.
-Place a piece of dough on the top of the fork and roll the piece down the tines of a fork.
-This is a little more difficult because the fork is a lot shorter.
+- To use a fork, tip it upside down on the silicone mat.
+Place a piece of dough on top of the fork and roll the piece down the tines.
+This is a little more difficult because the fork is much shorter.

 - Bring a large pot of water to boil.
 Add the potato gnocchi a few at a time.
 You will notice when you first add the gnocchi, they sink to the bottom.